Unboxed-Software/solana-course/content/program-testing.md

 *By the end of this lesson, you will be able to:*

 - Describe various ways to test Solana programs
-- Explain the difference between unit tests, integration tests, and RPC tests
+- Explain the difference between unit tests and integration tests
 - Debug Solana programs

 # TL;DR

 - Testing is a **key component** of smart contract development because it ensures the code works as intended before releasing it to the public.
-- Solana programs support three different types of tests (unit, integration, and client-side) all of which have a specific purpose.
+- Solana programs support all different types or tests, the most common being unit and integration tests.

 # Overview